your French knitting companion

 Comparison showing incorrect measurement over bulky clothes vs correct close-to-body technique

-Measuring over bulky clothes: Adds 1-2 inches to every measurement.
+Measuring over bulky clothes: Adds 1โ€“2 inches to every circumference measurement.
 Always measure close to the body.

 From Measurements to Pattern

-Once you have your measurements, you can:
+Once you have your measurements, the path from numbers to stitches becomes clear.

 Recording Your Measurements

-Keep your measurements somewhere permanent:
+Keep your measurements somewhere permanent and easy to find:

-• Notes app on your phone
+• The notes app on your phone

-• Knitting notebook
+• A dedicated knitting notebook

 Measurements for Different Fit Styles